arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ## Overview

-The Arduino Opta is a robust PLC solution with many features.
-In this tutorial we will go through how to set up the Opta with the Arduino IDE and how to use some of the devices features.
+Opta is a robust micro PLC solution with many engaging features.
+In this tutorial we will go through how to set up Opta with the Arduino IDE and how to use its basic features.
 We will take a look at how to program the LEDs on the device, how to use the programmable button, as well as using inputs and outputs.

 ## Goals